LouisDesdoigts/dLux/docs/API/aberrations.md

 - `Zernike`
 - `ZernikeBasis`

 These classes are designed to generate Zernike polynomials dynamically.
-Typically users should not need to interact with these classes directly, but rather through the `Aperture` classes.
+Typically, users should not need to interact with these classes directly, but rather through the `Aperture` classes.

 The Zernike class hold a single Zernike polynomial.
 It has one main method, `.calculate(coordinates, nsides)` that takes in a set of coordinates and calculates the Zernike polynomial on those coordinates.